Fast Three-dimensional Opto-acoustic Simulation for Linear Array with Rectangular Elements: Introduction

 For approaches of performing simulations in the time-domain, the impulse response for a rectangular element has been well studied\cite{stepanishen1971transient, lasota1984acoustic, scarano1985new, san1992diffraction,jensen1992calculation, hunt1983ultrasound, cobbold2006foundations}.
 The exact time-domain impulse response for a rectangular element was described by San Emeterio and Ullate (1992)~\cite{san1992diffraction}.
 For a line source, the exact time-domain impulse response is described by Lasota et al. (1984)~\cite{lasota1984acoustic}.
 Scarano et al. (1985)~\cite{scarano1985new} proposed an impulse response calculation for rectangular transducer elements that involved a separable aperture function.
-However, this involved multiplicative separability for rectangular geometry, rather than separability of convolutional operators by composition.
+However, this involved multiplicative separability for rectangular geometry, which is different from our approach that uses separability of convolutional operators by composition.
 A trapezoidal far-field approximation for the impulse response of rectangular transducers was described by Stepanishen~(1971)~\cite{stepanishen1971transient,stepanishen1972comments} and Freedman~(1971)~\cite{freedman1971farfield}.
+McGough~(2004)~\cite{mcgough2004rapid} describes rapid calculation of time-harmonic near-field pressures from rectangular elements, which improves numerical performance by removing singularities that arise in integral equations.

 Software for acoustic simulation is also available.
 Field II is a program designed for computing pressure fields from arbitrarily shaped, apodized, and excited ultrasound transducers\cite{jensen1996field,jensen1992calculation}.
 The approach subdivides an aperture into multiple rectangular elements.
+FOCUS is another toolbox, which uses an approach called the fast near-field method to efficiently compute accurate acoustic fields for various geometries\cite{mcgough2004rapid,chen20082d,mcgough2004efficient}.
 In Field II, simulation of opto-acoustic signals from a 3D volume can be performed by forming a superposition of weighted impulse responses from a list of absorbers located at different 3D positions.
 This is less efficient than the proposed approach, which uses volumetric separability to compute output for a linear-array.